anko/eslisp/readme.markdown

     yep();

-If you want macros that can share state between each other, just pass an [immediately-invoked function expression (IIFE)][30] to `macro` and return an object.
-Each property of the object is interned as a macro.
+You can even make macros that share state: just pass an [immediately-invoked function expression (IIFE)][30] to `macro` and return an object.
+Each property of the object will become a macro.
 The variables in the IIFE closure are shared between them.

 <!-- !test in macros block -->

     (macro ((function ()
-            (= x 0)
-            (return (object increment (function () (return (++ x))) decrement (function () (return (-- x)))
+            (= x 0) ; this is visible to all of the macro functions (return (object increment (function () (return (++ x))) decrement (function () (return (-- x)))
                             get       (function () (return x)))))))